profile-match/imp/README.md

 ## packaging
 To build a web archive, you need to :
-* run command : "mvn clean package"
+* run command in the folder "imp": "mvn clean package"
-* run command : "java -jar /target/imp.war"
+* run command in the folder "imp" : "java -jar /target/imp.war"
 * open your favorite browser and go to "http://localhost:8080"

 PS : if you want to change the port of your web application, use the following command :